 Our concluding exercise relates the durations within the time span between points y and q; \blacktriangleright Figure 4 displays this relationship.
 As a reminder, these three figures quantify the location of the aforementioned enharmonic reinterpretations within the time span of the previous landmark and the end of the entire excerpt.
-Note once again that the time spans shown in Figures 2-4 progressively diminish in size.
+Recall once again that the time spans shown in Figures 2-4 progressively diminish in size.

-3.1 Lewin's FATE GIS
+1.2.1 Lewin's FATE GIS

-▶ When Lewin (1987) analyzed the opening of this excerpt, he emphasized the pitch structure of the opening FATE Leitmotiv.
-ANNUNCIATION OF DEATH is of course merely an expanded form of FATE; any discussion of one motive necessarily involves a discussion of the other. ▶ In discussing FATE, Lewin constructs a network for the opening three melodic pitches; Figure 5 reproduces his network.
+▶ When Lewin (1987) analyzed the opening of this excerpt, he emphasized the pitch structure of the opening FATE Leitmotiv. ▶ In his discussion, Lewin constructs a network for the opening three melodic pitches; Figure 5 reproduces his network.